John Stone (martyr)

-John Stone was an English Augustinian friar who was executed, probably in December 1539; he was canonized in 1970 by Pope Paul VI.
+John Stone, OSA was an English Augustinian friar who was executed, probably in December 1539; he was canonized in 1970 by Pope Paul VI, and is one of the Forty Martyrs of England and Wales.
 He was a doctor of theology from Canterbury.

 Life

 Nothing is known of Stone's early life, education, or activities in the Order, though it is conjectured that he joined the Augustinians at Canterbury since this is the place of his death.
 Stone was a doctor of theology, living in the Augustinian friary at Canterbury.
 The place where the Augustinian friary once stood on St George's Street is still called Whitefriars.
 Stone was a native of Canterbury.
 After his ordination, he was sent to Droitwich, where he filled the office of professor and Prior for some time before returning to Canterbury.

 During the quest for supporters for the contemplated divorce of Queen Catherine, Stone was approached by the agents of the King.
 Being a doctor of theology, every effort was made to win his influence and to gain the weight of his opinion at the Council convoked at Canterbury; but he was resolute in his denunciation of the divorce as being contrary to the tenets of morality and justice.

 During the time of the Reformation Parliament, Stone publicly denounced from the pulpit of the Austin Friars the claim of King Henry VIII to spiritual supremacy over the English Church.
 It may be on account of Cromwell's close intimacy with the Provincial of the Order that immediate proceedings were not taken against him at that time.

 The Act of Supremacy of 1534 declared the king to be the only supreme head of the Church in England.
 This was followed by the Treasons Act which enjoined the penalty of high treason on anyone who might maliciously desire to deprive the king of his title of supreme head of the Church.
 All bishops, priests and religious were required to sign a formal document explicitly acknowledging Henry VIII as head of the church in England.